jbarkergit/vscode-react-ts-tooling/readme.md

 # Note

 This setup covers React, TypeScript, and Rust tooling, including VSCode configs, snippets, and tenkeyless keybindings.

-Warning: this is an evolving setup.
-Configs and keybindings may change frequently and can occasionally break or become outdated without notice.
+It is a personal VSCode configuration for React/TypeScript development, subject to ongoing changes.